KellerJordan/modded-nanogpt/README.md

 # Modded-NanoGPT

 This is a modified variant of the [PyTorch GPT-2 trainer](https://github.com/karpathy/llm.c/blob/7b929300217ff1a974b63791a228928b39b26409/train_gpt2.py) from
-Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) repo, which attains the same final validation loss in:
+Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) repo, which attains the same final validation loss in only:
 * 0.75B tokens instead of 10B
 * 4.4 minutes on 8xH100 instead of 45